 I personally dislike Prince Báthory Zsigmond of Transylvania and so do most of the Hungarian Székelys.
-His unstable and tyrannic rule has brought about lots of miseries and destructions in the Principality of Transylvania.
+His unstable and tyrannic rule brought about lots of miseries and destructions in the Principality of Transylvania.
 Let us not forget, that the Transylvanian princes enjoyed greater and more concentrated power above their subjects than any contemporary Habsburg rulers.
 If you would like to find out whether the Principality was just a mere vassal state of the Ottomans, read my article here:

-Alas, it was a wrong choice made by King Báthory István (Stefan) of Poland (lived 1533-1586) that placed his nephew, Báthory Zsigmond (1572-1613) to the Transylvanian throne.
+Alas, it was a wrong choice made by King Báthory István (Stefan) of Poland (lived 1533-1586) that he placed his nephew, Báthory Zsigmond (1572-1613) on the Transylvanian throne.
 Now, let us read the research of Szibler Gábor about the 15-Year-War and see whether I was right or not.
-Please, note that I am using the Eastern name order for Hungarian names where family names come first.
+Please, note that I am using the Oriental name order for Hungarians where family names come first.

-While the Habsburgs and the Kingdom of Hungary were fighting the Ottoman Empire continuously, the world has changed profoundly in Transylvania.
-Prince Báthory Zsigmond didn’t think the outcome of the war so bright due to its length and failures.
+While the Habsburgs-ruled Kingdom of Hungary was fighting the Ottoman Empire continuously, the world changed profoundly in Transylvania.
+Prince Báthory Zsigmond didn’t think the outcome of the war was so bright due to its length and failures.
 Besides, he had some family troubles because he was unable to „sleep the marriage” with Maria Krisztiera, a Habsburg Archduchess.
 His depressive mood has often overcome him and he decided to resign from his throne.
 The lost battle of Mezőkeresztes in 1596 didn’t make his mood any better.
 He had all the reasons to expect the revenge of the Ottoman Empire because nominally, he was supposed to be the ally of the Sultan.
-Here is more about this battle:
+Here is more about this unlucky battle:

 Royal commissioners were supposed to lead the country in his stead (the name of Nádasdy Ferenc had come up here), namely they were the following persons: Bishop Szuhay István of Vác, Istvánffy Miklós, and Bartholomäus Pezzen.
 Before their arrival, Bocskai István and Maria Christina, the wife of Zsigmond had been in charge of the power.

-My remark: as Bocskai was so full-heartedly supporting Zsigmond with his military skills, my mixed feelings about Bocskai István, later Prince of Transylvania is just getting stronger.
-Here you can read more about the Uprising of Bocskai István and the result of his reign: people like me tend to think that the 15-Year-War was discontinued against the Ottomans because of him:
+My remark: as Bocskai was so full-heartedly supporting Zsigmond with his military skills, I have mixed feelings about Bocskai István, later Prince of Transylvania.
+Here you can read more about the Uprising of Bocskai István and the result of his reign: some historians in Hungary tend to think that the 15-Year-War was discontinued against the Ottomans because of him:

-After Báthory left his country, Archduke Habsburg Miksa (Maximilian) sent his army to Transylvania at the beginning of August but they never arrived there because Báthory Zsigmond has come home unexpectedly in mid-August and has taken the power again.
-The army of the Sublime Port had already been getting closer to Transylvania and Serdar Szaturdzsi Mehmed has taken Csanád, Arad, and Solymos, then began the siege of Várad Castle.
+After Báthory left his country, Archduke Habsburg Miksa (Maximilian) sent his army to Transylvania at the beginning of August but they never arrived there because Báthory Zsigmond came home unexpectedly in mid-August and has taken over the power again.
+The army of the Sublime Port had already been getting closer to Transylvania and Serdar Szaturdzsi Mehmed has taken Csanád, Arad, and Solymos then began the siege of Várad Castle.

 The new reign of Zsigmond hasn`t lasted for long.
-The Sultan was his enemy and the Habsburg emperor was angry with him because of his changing of his mind.
+Now, the Sultan was his enemy and the Habsburg emperor was angry with him because of the changing of his mind.
 He had to find a solution.
 Finally, the envoys of Zsigmond made a new agreement with Rudolf and they have come to terms by the spring of 1599 regarding the resignation of Báthory.
-This time, the new ruler of Transylvania would have been Archduke Miksa but Báthory has crossed his plans again.
+This time, the new ruler of Transylvania would have been Archduke Maximilian (Miksa) but Báthory has crossed his plans again.
 This time, he called his cousin, Cardinal Báthory András home from Poland and handed his rank of a prince over to him.
 Báthory András was the brother of Báthory Boldizsár who had been so nastily executed by Zsigmond in 1594.
 Zsigmond summoned a Diet to Medgyes on 29 March and his first thing was to rehabilitate Boldizsár, then he resigned from the power.
 The next day, András made his oath and became Prince of Transylvania.
 Soon, Zsigmond left for the Principalities of Oppeln and Ratibor, leaving behind confusion and the shadow of a coming war.
 Maria Krisztiera has returned to Graz.
 (Stay tuned in, he will come back home again after the death of András to make more havoc.)

-Emperor Rudolf decided to send his armies to Transylvania.
+Soon, Emperor Rudolf decided to send his armies to Transylvania.
 His army was led by the Chief Captain of Kassa (Kosice / Kaschau), Giorgio Basta.
-Basta instigated Voivode Michael Vitez of Wallachia to move to Transylvania and take the power over on behalf of the king of Hungary (who was no one else than Rudolf).
+Basta instigated Voivode Michael Vitez of Wallachia to attack Transylvania and take the power over on behalf of the king of Hungary (who was no one else than Rudolf).
 This way, two armies were marching against Prince András.

 The Voivode didn’t like Báthory for he thought him a threat against his throne of Wallachia and naturally, he was glad in case he could get the power of Transylvania.
-As Basta`s army was late, Cardinal Báthory András had to face „only” with the army of Voivode Michael.
-The Voivode defeated the army of Báthory András on 28 October 1599 at Sellenberk, the fleeing prince was beaten to death by the Hungarian Székely soldiers who were fighting in the army of the Voivode.
-Then, Voivode Michael marched into Gyulafehérvár (Alba Iulia, Erdel Belgradi) and began his short reign there.
-Transylvania has returned to be loyal to King Habsburg Rudolf.
+As Basta`s army was late, Cardinal Báthory András had to face „only” the army of Voivode Michael.
+Emperor Rudolf sent 100,000 pieces of gold to buy the support of the Hungarian Székelys who joined the army of Voivode Michael.

 Source: Szibler Gábor